Top 10 Most Trolled Movies In Tamil Of All Time: Vijay And Ajith Top The List

 3 Kuruvi (May 3, 2008)

-Kuruvi, featuring Vijay and Trisha in the lead, was a rehashed version of the Prabhas starrer Chhatrapati.
+Kuruvi, featuring Vijay and Trisha in the lead, was a rehash of the Prabhas starrer Chhatrapati.
 As expected, this did not go down well with most fans who trolled it like crazy.

 4 Kathaswaamy (August 11, 2009)